Call 7 days a week for free advice

 A popular choice for many is their bacon sandwich as this bacon is cured by the team at Uptons of Bassett with fennel, black pepper, salt and brown sugar.
 Another favourite amongst diners is the full English breakfast as the black pudding and chipolatas are made in-house and the bread and eggs are locally sourced.

-There are also several pop-up evenings that take place throughout the year and these range from ‘steak night’ to ‘Christmas night’.
+There have been several pop-up evenings that take place throughout the year and these range from ‘steak night’ to ‘Christmas night’ – so keep your eyes peeled.

-The steak bar is accessible to wheelchair users and visitors who suffer from mobility problems.
+The steak bar is accessible to wheelchair users and visitors who have limited mobility.
 There is lots of room to manoeuvre around, accessible toilets and lots of parking close-by.

 La Regata

-If you are wanting a taste of some delicious Mediterranean foods, this authentic Spanish restaurant is a must-visit.
+If you want a taste of some delicious Mediterranean foods, this authentic Spanish restaurant is a must-visit.

-Located on Southampton’s waterfront, La Regata is famed for its traditional Spanish tapas as there are lots of dishes to choose from and a huge selection of main courses on their specials board.
+Located on Southampton’s waterfront, La Regata is famed for its traditional Spanish tapas, as there are lots of dishes to choose from and a huge selection of main courses on its specials board.
 There is also a selection of wines, gins and other drinks to wash down your food.

 You can try meals such as seabass filet, scallops and king prawns, fillet steak, fresh mussels and fresh duck breast.